snotskie/ttrpg/site/src/index.md

     ```
     Mechanically, there is no way for a character to change their Lifestyle.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of the Lifestyle is up to you, as the best approach can vary from story to story.

-    However, a suggestion is this: If a player has not spent any Level-ups on their Lifestyle, they simply lose one and gain the other.
-But if they have spent Level-ups this way, then first remove one Level-up from their old Lifestyle and grant them the new Lifestyle.
-This way, you can represent their status of being between two Lifestyles.
-Over the course of the story, have them continue to transfer Level-ups from the first Lifestyle to the new one until the old one is gone entirely.

-    In any case, don't let players have more than a $+3$ bonus to any stat while transitioning from one Lifestyle to the other.
+    In any case, don't let players have more than a $+3$ bonus to any one stat, and don't let them have a bonus to more than two stats.
     ```@raw html
     </details>
     ```